 These tests are mainly conducted to check the design and the UX flow of the software.
-Any defects on the visible side of the application are identified and reported so that the prototypes can be reworked before the MVP is launched.
+Any defects on the visible side of the application are identified and reported so that the prototypes can be reworked before launching the MVP.
 These types of tests, if successful, also help attract seed funding for the product.

 4. Pair Testing

 Pair testing is a practice where two people work simultaneously and in the same space to test the software.
 This type of testing can be conducted by a tester-tester pair or even a developer-tester pair.
 Pair testing is foolproof and offers speedy results.

 Quadrant 3: System or User Acceptance Level, Business Facing

 Exploratory testing is a type of testing where the test cases are not created in advance.
 Testing is conducted during the ongoing development process.
 However, the testers generally brainstorm about what tests they will perform before the process.
 These tests are mainly based on the experience, learning, and creativity of testers.

 Usability testing is a type of testing where a set of end-users step in to test how easy it is to use and navigate the user interface.
 These users are assigned tasks that they need to perform to see how the application works.
 However, testers might step into the user’s shoes too to evaluate the product from their perspective.